PUSH-YA/CourseManagementApp/README.md

 really helpful for almost everyone.

 **User story for my application:**
-- As a user, I want to add add my courses to the system
+- As a user, I want to add add my courses [unique] to the system
-- As a user, I want to keep all the workload [assignments and homework] for those courses on the system
+- As a user, I want to keep the homeworks of specific courses in the system
+- As a user, I want the homework added to have a deadline, duration for it, the grade and the weighing %
-- As a user, I want to schedule my upcoming tasks automatically based on the workload [Optional, not sure yet]
+- As a user, I want to schedule my homeworks based on their deadlines
+- As a user, I want the system to prevent me from adding homeworks for more than 20 hours in one day
 - As a user, I want to visualise the schedule made
-- As a user, I want to be reminded of the tasks to do based on the schedule made
 - As a user, I want to keep track of the grades of the received and how I am doing in the course
+- As a user, I want to keep track of the homework's status done or not